mr-smoke/threads-clone/README.md

 - To add a new conversation:

-  1. Click the "Create Post" button on the sidebar.
+  1. Click on a user to visit their profile page.
-  2. Add an image and text, then click "Share".
+  2. Click the "Message" button and start chatting.

 - To manage your profile: